 - Are phone leads, walk-in customers, and referrals given to the agents on duty when those leads come in?
 If not, how are they distributed?

-- Will the brokerage train you to do Floor?
+- Will the brokerage train you to work the floor?

 - Does the firm pay for the typical agency ad where listings are showcased or are you required to pay for the space occupied by your listings?

 - Does the firm pay for any portion of property ads?

 - What types of advertising does the firm do?
 For instance, newspaper, radio, television, internet, for-sale publications, bulk mailings, Chamber of Commerce, and other local promotions.

 - Does the firm have a bulk mail permit?
 The expense of a bulk mailing is typically yours, but many firms pay the yearly permit fee.

 Regarding computer equipment, digital cameras, and other technology:

 - Does the firm provide computer equipment to agents, or are you expected to bring your own to the office?

 - What types of software are loaded on office computers?
 Are all agents allowed to use the existing software?

 - What commission rate do they offer?
 Are commissions paid on a sliding scale, with the percentage you earn increasing as you bring more income to the firm?